 This is an analysis of the news sources and organizations in content posted to ProMEDmail.
 The key question it seeks to answer is "How can news gathering efforts be focused to improve ProMEDmail's efficiency?"
 We hope to provide actionable insights to ProMED contributors.
 We are interested in finding out whether our suggestions are valid and useful, and learning how they could be improved.

 Toward this end, we identify news sources with long reporting delays, measure ProMED's historical reporting delay and compare it year by year, and present a method for determining the best sources for gathering information from specific organizations.
 Depending on interest from ProMED editors, we can perform a more detailed analysis.
 For example, there are many ways to further explore the relationships between organizations and news sources.
-If the data presented here is useful, we could develop interactive visualizations that allow users to drill into the results, and we could develop GRITS features to do similar types of analysis in a more generalized manner.
+If the data presented here are useful, we could develop interactive visualizations that allow users to drill into the results, and we could develop GRITS features to do similar types of analysis in a more generalized manner.

 General statistics about the posts

 The posts used in this analysis all came from the main ProMEDmail feed.
-In future work, it could be extended to the regional feeds (e.g. ProMEDRUS, ProMEDFRA...).
+In future work, it could be extended to the regional feeds (e.g., ProMEDRUS, ProMEDFRA.).

 Date range: 08/20/94 to 07/02/15 Total posts: 50165